What happened to the old site?!

-Because it’s fun, educational and I have no sex life.
-No, really, I love research and I like to have long-term projects.
+Because it’s fun!
+I love research and I like to have long-term projects.
 And basically because I once looked for a site just like this when trying to research an article, and found that it didn’t exist.

 Why science fiction films?

 I actually wasn’t that big of a sci-fi nerd when I started this in my very late twenties (or was it early thirties?)
 I was, however, a big fan of The Rocky Horror Picture show, and was sent to review a stage production of Rocky Horror at the Turku City Theatre in Finland.
 I wanted to do a thorough job, and set about watching all the films that the show references.
 But then it hit me that many of the films are either based on books or themselves based on even older films.
 And to put the films into perspective, I had to watch other films that they drew inspiration from.
 And then the whole thing just snowballed and I found myself checking sci-fi references in the Epic of Gilgamesh and Arabian Nights.
 And then it was all downhill from there.

 Where do you find all the films you review?

 Well, let’s put it like this: the internet is full of movies, and I try the best I can to watch them as legally as possible.
 In many cases I buy a DVD or stream-on-demand.